ShoggothAI/motleycoder/README.md

 MotleyCoder was originally designed for use with our [motleycrew](https://github.com/ShoggothAI/motleycrew) library, but its flexible nature allows using it in other contexts.

-Credits to [aider](https://github.com/paul-gauthier/aider) for the original idea and code of the RepoMap.
+Credits to [aider](https://github.com/paul-gauthier/aider) for the original idea of the RepoMap and of using tree-sitter for code parsing.

 ## Installation